 When toxins accumulate in the body, it creates what is known as a toxic load.
-Toxic load refers to the accumulation of toxins and chemicals in our bodies that we ingest from a variety of sources.
-Each person has a different toxic load based on the amount of toxins accumulated in their body.
-The goal of detoxification is to eliminate toxins from the body and to reduce our toxic load, improving our health in the process.
+Toxic load refers to the accumulation of toxins and chemicals in our bodies that we ingest from various sources.
+Each person has a different toxic load based on the number of toxins accumulated in their body.
+The goal of detoxification is to eliminate toxins from the body and reduce our toxic load, improving our health.

 Supporting the Body's Natural Detoxification

 One of the significant ways to detoxify the body is to support the body's natural detox systems.
 Enhancing liver and kidney function, supporting lymphatic drainage, and enhancing digestion and elimination are important ways to help the body reduce its toxic load.